infradise/valkey_client/README.md

 To enhance DX for both Redis and Valkey developers, we provide fully compatible aliases.
 You can use the class names you are most comfortable with.

+- For instance, `RedisClient` is available as an alias of `ValkeyClient` to enhance developer experience (DX).
+- Both classes and helper functions are fully compatible — choose whichever name feels natural for your project.

 ### Clients

 | Role | Redis Alias | Valkey Class | Description |